JADE-V-V/JADE/README.md

   ```
 7) on the first usage the rest of the folders architecture is initialized.

-###### N.B.
-A limitator has been inserted in the code in order to test it before using JADE for production (this will be eliminated when a proper function testing the installation will be produced).
-To remove it, open <JADE_root>\Code\testrun.py and comment out line 239 and 298 while de-commenting line 238 and 297.

 ## Usage!

 JADE is a consolle based software where different menu can be accessed through direct typing into the shell.